Dutch Kickboxing

 What Is Dutch Kickboxing?

-Dutch Kickboxing developed in the Netherlands through the integration of Western boxing, Muay Thai knees and kicks, and a uniquely Dutch emphasis on high-volume combinations, pressure, and conditioning.
+It’s a pressure-tested striking system built on tight boxing combinations, low kicks, and relentless conditioning.
+It developed in the Netherlands through the integration of Western boxing and Muay Thai-style kicks and knees, with a uniquely Dutch emphasis on high-volume combinations, forward pressure, and stamina.

-Pad work and partner drilling, particularly under fatigue and duress
+Pad work and partner training, often under fatigue

 Why Dutch Kickboxing at Forge?

-Real-world violence doesn’t stay in one lane.
-Striking turns into clinching.
-Clinching turns into chaos.
-Weapons may appear.
-You may end up on the ground.
-At Forge, Dutch Kickboxing is trained as a functional striking layer—designed to work alongside grappling, weapons awareness, and situational decision-making.
+Real-world situations don’t stay in one lane.
+Striking can turn into clinching.
+Distance can collapse quickly.
+At Forge, Dutch kickboxing is trained as a functional striking layer—designed to work alongside grappling, movement, and decision-making under pressure.

 We’re not here to produce professional athletes.
-We’re here to help everyday people build real capability—through training that’s challenging, thoughtful, and grounded in how violence actually unfolds.
+We’re here to help everyday people build real capability—through training that’s challenging, thoughtful, and grounded in how striking actually works.

 Meet Your Coach: Xavier Macay